ctkelley/SIAMFANLEquations.jl/README.md

 ### Updates since 0.2.3

+- __Newton-Krylov and PTC-Krylov solvers__
+- GMRES(m) and BiCGSTAB linear solvers

 - **0.3.2 is the current release.**

 - 0.3.1 has this new stuff since 0.3.0
   - __Nonlinear and linear solvers done__
+  - __Bug fixes for Ch 1 and Ch 2 codes/notebook__
+  - __Breaking change in PTC codes:__ the initial time step is now __delta0__.
+See the docstrings

-- 0.3.2 has complete notebook and mostly complete notebook <--> printbook maps
+- 0.3.2 has the complete notebook and mostly complete notebook <--> printbook maps

 - Small things
    - Default side for preconditer is now __"right"__.
 See section 3.1.3 for the story on this.
    - Default forcing term is still constant __eta = .1__.
 This could change at any time and I've been careful to specify it completely in the examples.
    - Storage for BiCGSTAB should be a vector, but I will accept a matrix.
 I will only use the first column of that matrix.
+The code will not break if you give it storage in Float32, but will not work better in any way.
+The storage savings is insignificant.

 ### What's after 0.3.2?